Maher-Amara/school-management-system/README.md

 # Acknowledgements:

-The work in this project was completed as part of the curriculum for Polytechnic School of Sousse.
+The work in this project was completed as part of the curriculum for [Polytechnic School of Sousse](https://www.polytecsousse.tn/) .

 <p align="center">
   <img src="https://user-images.githubusercontent.com/61565955/133947540-cf5ff61b-8935-413b-b7ea-25289efe958e.png" alt="logo-polytech" style="max-width: 100%;">